gardener/gardener/docs/concepts/apiserver-admission-plugins.md

 For `Project`s it validates whether the user is bound to an RBAC role with the `modify-spec-tolerations-whitelist` verb in case the user tries to change the `.spec.tolerations.whitelist` field of the respective `Project` resource.
 Usually, regular project members are not bound to this custom verb, allowing the Gardener administrator to manage certain toleration whitelists on `Project` basis.

-For `NamespacedCloudProfile`s it validates whether the user is assigned an RBAC role with the `modify-spec-kubernetes` verb when attempting to change the `.spec.kubernetes` field, or the `modify-spec-machineimages` verb when attempting to change the `.spec.machineImages` field of the respective `NamespacedCloudProfile` resource.
+For `NamespacedCloudProfile`s, the modification of specific fields also require the user to be bound to an RBAC role with custom verbs.
+Please see [this document](../usage/project/namespaced-cloud-profiles.md#field-modification-restrictions) for more information.

 ## `DeletionConfirmation`